prjasper/bin/README.md

 To run these commands, make sure you have a `bin` directory in your home directory and that it is in your shell PATH.

-Most commands have a useage message if you type `command -h`.
+Most commands have a usage message if you type `command -h`.

 ## Installing
 To install these tools, clone this repository and type these commands: